 Then in July the Main Street Iowa Association choose my bakery to come visit for "Main Street Business Week".
 That was a lot of fun!

 In August I had a Senator who was running to keep her seat, do a commercial at my bakery.
 That was interesting!
 I was also accepted into the EDC of Iowa program called the Small Business Accelerator.
 They are taking my hand and helping me to grow New Beginnings Gluten Free Bakery to where I want it to be.
 They see this going national!
-For now, I'm just happy to keep growing in Iowa and the Midwest!
+For now, I'm just happy to keep growing in Iowa.

 I have had several school class tours come to the bakery, I have spoken at Rotary about the bakery, I spoke at the high school, the New Hampton Sorority paid a visit and took a tour.

-We are done with the process of new labeling, getting UPC and bar codes, and a nutrition facts panel on all our items!
+In 2017 we finally got done with the process of new labeling, getting UPC's, and bar codes, and a nutrition facts panel on all our items!
 (PHEW!
 Is that ever ALOT of work!
 And who knew UPC codes actually cost money!)